Kyuu-Ji/tryhackme-write-up/README.md

-# tryhackme-write-up
-Write-Ups for TryHackMe
+# Write-ups for TryHackMe Challenges

+More write-ups will come soon.

+## Challenges

+- OhSINT
+- Blue